Fairfax County may rename two districts over ties to slavery

 The committee deliberated over whether Springfield was named after Springfield Farm, another plantation, or after the natural springs that were part of the landscape when the county was formed in 1742.

-With local Supervisor Pat Herrity (R-Springfield) and some residents lobbying hard against a name change, the committee decided in a 12-5 straw vote vote last month that there wasn’t a compelling enough reason to recommend that the district be renamed.
+With Supervisor Pat Herrity (R-Springfield) and some residents lobbying hard against a name change, the committee decided in a 12-to-5 straw vote last month that there wasn’t a compelling enough reason to recommend that the district be renamed.